sean-qin-usa/League-of-Legends-AI-Coach/README.md

 ---

+## Strategy Priors (Overview)
+**What they are.**
+Strategy priors are pre-model weights over action types (e.g., gank, farm, invade, objective, ward/clear) that encode which plans a team composition and context should prefer before evaluating exact outcomes.

+**Sources.**
+- **Playstyle archetypes (unsupervised):** Clusters over historical trajectories (e.g., tempo-ganker, power-farmer) supply an archetype prior.
+- **Champion composition:** Champion tags (e.g., engage, split, poke) map drafts to high-level win conditions (teamfight, split, pick, poke/siege, snowball, objective/soul).
+- **Elo profile:** Safe → balanced → proactive tilts reflecting reliability by rank.
+- **Manual profiles:** Fixed profiles can be configured when desired.

+**Use in scoring.**
+Priors modulate utilities and tie-breaks without bypassing safety rules (prio, smite, objective windows):
+`U(a) = (EV(a) × α_prior(a)) − λ·uncertainty − γ·risk`
+Plan-consistent actions are boosted, low-fit actions are lightly down-weighted.

+**Why they help.**
+They improve **interpretability**, **stability**, and **alignment** with composition goals and elo realities.
+Examples: split-push → Herald/plates/side vision; teamfight → grouping/objectives; pick/poke → vision traps/roams/siege angles.

+---

 ## Rationale & Practicality in League Context
 Several design choices were guided by League-specific realities:

 - **Training on high-elo data for generalization:** Models were trained primarily on Masters+ and Challenger games, where strategies are more disciplined and consistent.
 This ensures cleaner decision patterns, even if the system is later applied in low-elo environments where opponents make more mistakes.
 The conservative bias (e.g., respecting lane prio before objectives) makes recommendations safe and generalizable.
 - **Risk-aware action scoring:** By embedding uncertainty penalties and risk flags, the system avoids overfitting to risky “coin-flip” plays.
 This reflects practical jungling priorities — low-risk consistency is often better than occasional high-risk success.
 - **Guardrails tied to competitive strategy:** Explicit rules around soul points, elder dragon, and baron windows mirror real-world competitive priorities, ensuring the AI respects critical win conditions.
 - **Playstyle archetype clustering:** Using unsupervised clustering to modulate action utilities reflects how different junglers balance farming versus ganking.
 This allows the system to mimic recognizable strategies, making outputs more intuitive to human players.
 - **Meta-adaptation:** League is patch-driven.
 Lightweight retraining on filtered data (e.g., champion-specific updates) provides fast adaptability without rebuilding the full pipeline.

-**Additional detail:**
-Unsupervised priors help determine whether a state favors **farm-scaling** or **tempo aggression**, improving interpretability and aligning outputs with recognizable human strategies.

----

-## Inspiration
-After watching Rank 1 Streamer Pentaless climb from Iron to Challenger on Nunu, noted by the League of Legends Community as one of the weakest champions in the game, I realized that with precise and consistent decision-making based on high-level concepts, it would be possible for me, a hardstuck Iron player in the bottom 10% of players, to climb too.

 ---